breatheco-de/instagram-post-layout-tutorial/.learn/exercises/01-welcome/README.md

 In this first step, you will create the initial structure of your HTML document.
 Follow these instructions:

-- Create an `app` folder at the root of this template, at the same level as the `learn.json` file.
+- Create the `index.html` file at the root of this template, at the same level as the `learn.json` file.
-- Create the `index.html` file inside the `app` folder.
 - Add the basic HTML structure with the `html`, `head`, and `body` tags.
-- Create the `styles.css` file and link it to the `index.html` file to use it later for styling.
+- Create the `styles.css` file at the same level as the `learn.json` file and link it to the `index.html` file to use it later for creating the styles.

 This is the starting point for your Instagram page. 🚀